Highlights of Wimbledon seventh day

 1425 CILIC CRUISES INTO QUARTERS AFTER DOWNING BAUTISTA-AGUT

-- Men's seventh seed Marin Cilic of Croatia beat Spaniard Roberto Bautista Agut 6-2 6-2 6-2 to reach the quarter-finals, where he will face either Nadal or Luxembourg's Muller.
+- Men's seventh seed Cilic of Croatia beat Spaniard Roberto Bautista Agut 6-2 6-2 6-2 to reach the quarter-finals.

 - Sixth-seeded Konta survived a fightback from France's Caroline Garcia to reach the Wimbledon quarter-finals for the first time with a 7-6(3) 4-6 6-4 victory.